factopolis/factopolis/content/claims/us-highest-business-tax-rate/_index.md

 ---
-title: US has the highest business tax rate
+title: US has the highest corporate tax rate
-negative: US doesn't have the highest business tax rate
+negative: US doesn't have the corporate business tax rate
 summary:
   The US does have a high *statutory* rate (up to 35%), but significant deductions and exemptions mean companies actually end up paying a much lower rate; the *effective* tax rate is about average.
 Furthermore, while the statutory rate is the highest among large, advanced nations, it is not the highest in the world; that distinction goes to the United Arab Emirates with rates up to 55%.
 topics: